MrGreensWorkshop/MrGreen-JekyllTheme/_posts/2023-08-17-comparing-two-number-operation.markdown

 b: 91
 result: 364

-This means that the value of 2 _ a _ b, 364, is greater than the value of a ⊕ b, 291, so the value of 2 _ a _ b should be stored in the result.
+This means that the value of ` 2 * a * b`, 364, is greater than the value of a ⊕ b, 291, so the value of ` 2 * a * b` should be stored in the result.

 #### My solution to the problem